PlaidCloud/website/content/en/docs/tutorials/stateful-application/zookeeper.md

 ```

 This is the simplest possible way to safely log inside the container.
-Because the applications write logs to standard out, Kubernetes will handle log rotation for you.
+Because the applications write logs to standard out, PlaidCloud will handle log rotation for you.
-Kubernetes also implements a sane retention policy that ensures application logs written to
+PlaidCloud also implements a sane retention policy that ensures application logs written to
 standard out and standard error do not exhaust local storage media.

 Use [`kubectl logs`](/docs/reference/generated/kubectl/kubectl-commands/#logs) to retrieve the last 20 log lines from one of the Pods.